X. Ancestors Living in the Northern Neck in the 1600s and 1700s – Balls, Carters, Champes, Claughtons, Cralles, Garners, and Washingtons

 No community (government) participation by this Garner family could be found.
 Also no indication of large land ownership or service occupations could be found.
 On this basis, I would place this Garner family in the Class Structure Level Three, ordinary planters, lower-level land owners, and lower-level service providers.
 (See Section IV, Culture, Subsection 2, Class Structure for an explanation of my class structure levels.)

-Perhaps John Cralle (1724-1778) marriage to Spelman Garner (1740-1771) reflects this Level three class position of the Garners.
+Perhaps John Cralle (1724-1778) (see the Cralle section above for information on John Cralle) marriage to Spelman Garner (1740-1771) (Spelman Garner was the daughter of Parish Garner II and Frances Spelman) reflects the class level that John was in at the time of the marriage (three rather than two).
 During the 1600s and 1700s, marriages were predominantly between individuals of the same class.
-If the Garner family were in the class structure three (ordinary planters, lower-level land owners, and lower-level service providers) (as I am suggesting they were), this would indicate lower levels of land ownership and lower income levels as a farmer.
-That John Cralle marries Spelman Garner might suggest that John was more similar to the Garner family in land ownership (assuming my assumption about the Garner family class level is correct) and therefore both John and Spelman were more similar than different in class, and class difference would not be a reason not to marry.
-If this were the case, than an explanation exists for why Thomas Hull Cralle (1766-1815), John and Spelman’s son, might decide to migrate to Halifax County – because he had insufficient land in the Northern Neck to obtain the income he desired and relocating to Halifax County would offer opportunities for more land and more income.
+If the Garner family were in the class structure three (ordinary planters, lower-level landowners, and lower-level service providers) (as I am suggesting they were), this would indicate a lower level than the overall Cralle family level (level two).
+That John Cralle (from a level two family) marries Spelman Garner (from a level three family) might suggest that John was more similar to the Garner family in land ownership (assuming my assumption about the Garner family class level is correct) and therefore both John and Spelman were more similar than different in class, and class difference would not be a reason not to marry.
+If this were the case, then an explanation exists for why Thomas Hull Cralle (1766-1815), John and Spelman’s son, might decide to migrate to Halifax County – because he had insufficient land in the Northern Neck to obtain the income he desired and relocating to Halifax County would offer opportunities for more land and more income.
 Land was probably more available at cheaper prices in Halifax County than in the Northern Neck in the late 1700s, early 1800s.

 8. Washington.
 My great grandfather’s (Charles A. Jenkins; 1850-1927) ancestor link to the Northern Neck is through his mother (Rosalie O. Carter Jenkins – 1818-1853), who was a descendant of Elizabeth (Betty) Lewis (1765-1830), Rosalie’s grandmother.
 Elizabeth (Betty) Lewis’s grandfather was Augustine Washington (1694-1743), born in Westmoreland County and died in Stafford County.
 Augustine’s ancestors who were born and/or died in the Northern Neck included: John Washington (1631-1677); Lawrence Washington (1659-1698); Anne Pope (1639-1668); and Nathaniel Pope (1603-1660).